-19. At the time of planting, place 2-3 crushed chicken egg shells in the bottom.
+19. At the time of planting, place 2-3 crushed chicken eggshells in the bottom.
 This will provide a constant supply of minerals and calcium to the plant.
 Deficiency of calcium promotes blossom end rot in tomatoes.
 It is an essential element in the uptake of nutrients.
-Calcium also saves the plant from heat stress and affects the fruit quality.
+Calcium also saves the plant from heat stress and affects fruit quality.

 20. Sprinkle some bonemeal at the time of planting, especially if your soil lacks calcium.
 Bonemeal will also provide a slow and steady supply of phosphorus to the plant.
-It is an organic product that consists higher amount of phosphorus and calcium.
+It is an organic product that consists of a higher amount of phosphorus and calcium.

 21. Use Epsom salt for tomatoes.
 To know why and how to do this check out our article.

 22. Once in a month, fertilize the plant with compost or manure tea.

-23. Mulch your tomato plants, it is important.
-For mulching, use organic matter, crushed egg shell, and coffee ground or tea.
+23. Mulch your tomato plants, it is essential.
+For mulching, use organic matter, crushed eggshell, and coffee ground or tea.